-Written by Jane Evershed, School of The Living Arts faculty at the NewEarth University
+Written by Jane Evershed, School of The Living Arts dean and senior faculty member at the NewEarth University

 The Future of Teaching Art: The Overall State of the Visual Arts Today; Repairing Current Art-teaching Methods and Omissions; & Why Art is Important to Humanity’s Positive Conscious Evolution

-Note from the Editor: Gratitude to the Author for including some of her artwork in this article.
+Note from the editorial team: Gratitude to the author for including some of her artwork in this article.

 Overall State of the Visual Arts Today